 Bhyrappa’s semi-autographical masterpiece, Gruhabhanga, was published in 1970.
 In scope of its tragedy, and depth of the characters, the novel is perhaps unsurpassed in modern Indian literature.
 Gruhabhanga is the story of the heroic struggle of a woman, Nanjamma, who refused to give up in face of adversity and apathy.
 She battled against poverty, epidemic, foul-mouthed relatives and superstitions of her times.
-Against all odds and currents, she fought, and appeared to succeed every time, till the curse of Goddess Maramma fell upon her household in the form of plague, and ruined everything that she had built.
+Against all odds and currents, she fought, and appeared to succeed every time, till the curse of Goddess Maramma fell upon her household in the form of plague, and ruined everything that she had so assiduously built.

 The daughter of a fiercely free-spirited man, Kanti Jois, Nanjamma found herself married in an abusive, dysfunctional family.
 Her husband, Channigaraya, was idiotic and selfish, a glutton, and had no idea of how to write accounts, maintain his family or conduct himself in a manner befitting the Shanubhog of the village.
 Her mother-in-law, Gangamma, was a shrew.
 She was in the habit of spitting choicest of expletives from her mouth upon anyone who stood around or cared to listen.
 Her brother-in-law, Appaniah, just lazed about, and followed her mother-in-law like he was her pet.
 How could a proud and street-smart man like Kanti Jois marry off his only daughter into such a family is anyone’s guess?
-“The horoscopes agree beautifully”, he had himself checked them!
+“The horoscopes agree beautifully”, he had checked them himself!

 That said, Kanti Jois, was prone to making such bad decisions.
 The match he found for his son, Kallesha, never brought any bliss, rather ruined both their lives.
 Kanti Jois himself picked up quarrels against better judgement, and then proceeded on a long, unwanted exile.
 Imagine to be gone for a decade thinking you were a wanted man, whereas no one was coming after you!

 Being instructed to a certain extent, Nanjamma gradually took over the responsibilities of the Shanubhog to support her family.
 A daughter and two sons were eventually born.
 She got them educated, fed them well and tried to raise them as best as she could.
-Her husband did not work, and did not help in raising the children, but came home to eat, sleep and abuse.
+Her husband did not work, and did not help in raising the children, but came home only to eat, sleep and abuse.

 Plague used to be the scourge of Indian villages in those days.
 When rats began falling in wells, villagers used to leave their villages and seek refuge in their fields in thatched huts made of coconut fronds.
 One such plague destroyed Nanjamma’s family.
 All her effort came to naught.
 She lost her elder son and daughter to the curse of Maramma, and then succumbed to the disease herself.
 The younger son, the one who was in need of care and education, did not receive any from his father or grandmother.
 With the blessings of Kanti Jois, Maadevayya, the wandering ascetic, brought him to town to give the budding teenager a chance to move ahead.